tainstr/misura.doc/glossary.rst

     Available Dataset
     Available Datasets
         An available dataset is not loaded into the application memory, but exists on the output file containing test data (it is *available for loading*).
 They are usually filtered out from the :ref:`navigator` and are not visible in data processing steps.
 An available dataset can be easily loaded through the use of :ref:`navigator`.

+    Free Sample Positioning
+        A characteritic of all :term:`ODP` instrument is that samples are placed by hand with no physical constraints and very ample limiting geometries.